thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 Finally, let me address how position should affect your bet sizing and frequency.
 Being in position is an advantage for three reasons

-1. You see what your opponent does before you act, giving you an information edge
+1. You see what your opponent does before you act, giving you more information about their true range before you act

 2. If your opponent checks, you have the option to check back and see the next card.
 That is, you have the option to realize your equity for free.
-In contrast, if you are OOP and you check, there is no guarantee that you get to see the next card for free, if your opponent bets.
+In contrast, if you are OOP and you check, there is no guarantee that you get to see the next card for free, in the event your opponent bets.

-3. If you bet when OOP get raised, you will be playing a large pot from OOP on future streets.
-That is, IP can apply a lot more pressure through raises.
+3. If you bet from OOP and you get raised, you will be playing a large pot from OOP on future streets.
+This is usually an uncomfortable spot.
+Put another way, IP can apply a lot of pressure through raises.

 Because of these points (especially points 2 and 3), you need to play more defensively when OOP.
 This means that you should generally decrease your betting frequency (so don't bet with a lot of your marginal hands).
 Despite being OOP, you usually still have many nutted hands in range.
 Thus, it is common that OOP strategies will include betting larger and less frequently than if you were in the same spot, but IP.

-In addition to betting less frequently (i.e. checking your marginal hands), you also need to check more traps (really strong hands) than if you were IP.
-This is because if you always bet all your strong hands, then when you check, your opponent will attack your weakened range.
+In addition to betting less frequently (i.e. checking your marginal hands), you also need to check more traps (nutted hands that you intentionally check) than if you were IP.
+This is because if you always bet all your strong hands, then when you check, your opponent will attack your weakened checking range.
 This would be less of a problem if your IP because when you check as IP, you immediately see the next card.
-But being OOP, you need to check some traps to protect the weak hands that you also check.
+But being OOP, you need to check some traps to protect the weak hands in your checking range against your opponent's bets.

-**Key Concept 2** Indifference is an important concept to note when constructing your strategies.
-In our toy game, player 1 made player 2 indifferent to her options of calling and folding, by mixing in the correct number of bluffs in her betting range.
+**Key Concept 2**

+Indifference is an important concept to note when constructing your strategies.
+In our toy game, player 1 made player 2 indifferent to his options of calling and folding by mixing in the correct number of bluffs in her betting range ("balancing her bluffs").
 It was at the precise point where player 2 was indifferent that player 1 earned max EV.
 If player 1 overbluffed, calling became preferred.
 If player 1 underbluffed, folding became preferred.

-When constructing your betting ranges in no limit holdem, you should have a target set of hands in mind that you want to make indifferent __or colloquially, to put in a tough spot__.
-It is in this exact scenario that they lose most EV theoretically, and moreover that in practice they make the most mistakes (minus EV decisions).
-When betting, think of the type of hand you want to target: the middling-type hand they will make a lot of mistakes with, facing your bet, and either over fold or overcall.
+When constructing your betting ranges in no limit holdem, you should have a target set of hands in mind that you want to make indifferent or colloquially, to put in a tough spot.
+In theory, doing so denies maximal equity from these hands.
+In practice, doing so induces a ton of mistakes out of your opponent, as players make more mistakes when put in murky, 50-50 spots than in spots with an obvious correct play.
+When betting, have in mind the type of hand you want to target: top pairs/middle pairs, flushes, Ace highs, etc. This type should usually be a sizable portion of their range--don't make an obscenely large bet, hoping to target the top 1% of their range.